hazgan25/vehicle-rental-react/README.md

 <li>Setups Environment File</li>
 <p>
-Create file name .env on the folder project
-Create an .env file name in the project folder, then fill in the variables like this :
+Create file name .env.local on the folder project Create an .env.local file name in the project folder, then fill in the variables like this :
 </p>

 <table>